Metropolitan District Homeowners’ Rights Task Force

 What They Aren't Telling Us

-by CleanAirCO, 10 months ago
+by CleanAirCO, about 2 years ago

 Imagine residing in a community that pledges to uphold the principles of welfare and social equity we all value deeply—a place where the air is clean, peace is a given, and trust in our local governance isn't a luxury but a steadfast guarantee.
 Yet, the harsh reality we confront today is a jarring departure from these ideals.
 The Independence Overly Metropolitan District, burdened with the critical responsibility of safeguarding our community's welfare, offers a scant 24-hour notice for its meetings, relegated to a mere post on their website.
 This practice, which can only be condemned as arbitrary and capricious...
 Continue reading